Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 * WARN or CRIT if a backup power module's voltage reaches `--warning-voltage` or `--critical-voltage`.
 Both are off by default, because the healthy range depends on the module and on how many cells it has.
 A module that has lost a cell, or one being trickle-charged back up, leaves its normal band long before its health status changes.
 * WARN if a backup power module's remaining life falls below `--warning` (default: less than 180 days).
 * CRIT if a backup power module's remaining life falls below `--critical` (default: less than 30 days).
+* A remaining life or voltage threshold that fires is marked on the value that crossed it, and the row's State column always shows the worst state of that module.
 * UNKNOWN if the appliance lists no backup power modules at all, which points at the query rather than at the hardware.
 * `--match` limits the check to the backup power modules whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.